Daniel L. Jafferis: Education and career

 Jafferis was privately home-schooled and at age 14 began his studies at Yale University, where he graduated with a bachelor's degree in mathematics and physics in 2001.
 He received his PhD in physics from Harvard University in 2007.
 His PhD thesis Topological string theory from D-brane bound states was supervised by Cumrun Vafa.
 Jafferis was from 2007 to 2010 a post-doctoral fellow at Rutgers University and from June 2010 to March 2011 a temporary member at the Institute for Advanced Study.
 He is a tenured professor of physics at Harvard University.

-In 2008, Jafferis was, with Ofer Aharony, Oren Bergman, and Juan Maldacena, one of the discoverers of the AdS-CFT correspondence of superconformal (N=6) Chern-Simons theory in three dimensions to M-theory in $AdS_4 \, \times \, S^7$, described by M2-branes – these are special branes, the solutions of eleven-dimensional supergravity having three-dimensional world-volume – in $AdS_4$ (four-dimensional anti-DeSitter space).
+In 2008, Jafferis was, with Ofer Aharony, Oren Bergman, and Juan Maldacena, one of the developers of ABJM superconformal field theory, an AdS-CFT correspondence of superconformal (N=6) Chern-Simons theory in three dimensions to M-theory in $\mathrm{AdS}_4 \, \times \, S^7$, described by M2-branes, the solutions of eleven-dimensional supergravity having three-dimensional world-volume – in $\mathrm{AdS}_4$ (four-dimensional anti-DeSitter space).

 In 2012, with Silviu Pufu, Benjamin Safdi, and Igor Klebanov, he formulated a conjecture (conjectural F-theorem) about the behavior of the free energy F in renormalization group flows of a three-dimensional supersymmetric quantum field theory.

 In 2016, with Ping Gao and Aron C. Wall, Jafferis proposed a mechanism for traversable wormholes without exotic matter with a description mathematically equivalent to quantum teleportation.